Yohimbine: Aspidosperma quebracho-blanco

 Aspidosperma quebracho-blanco is an unrelated tree whose common name is quebracho blanco.
 It is found in large areas of central South America, particularly the Gran Chaco, where it is often the dominant species in the canopy.
 It is one of the most widely distributed Argentine arboreal species.
 Traditionally it was logged for fuel, timber and railway sleepers.
 While in recent times cattle ranching and soya cultivation have led to considerable habitat loss, and while there is still illegal logging, no shortage of the bark is reported.
 The tree has not been described as endangered: a few members of the genus Aspidosperma are on the IUCN Red List. but the quebracho blanco species is not one of them.

 In its bark an alkaloid is found which was given the name quebrachine.
 In 1914, two scientific papers claimed quebrachine was chemically identical to yohimbine.
 This was disputed, and the matter long remained in doubt.
 However, in 1972, Effler and Effler using modern analytical techniques, including mass spectrometry, UV absorption, IR absorption, and NMR, established that quebrachine and yohimbine are one and the same thing.
 They wrote:

 While it was almost unthinkable in 1914 ... that the same alkaloid was formed in [completely] different plants, recent studies have shown that this is certainly the case for indole alkaloids.

-A range of secondary reference works give 'quebrachine' as a synonym for yohimbine.
+The term 'quebrachine' may be used as a synonym for yohimbine.

 Strictly speaking, wrote George Barger, yohimbine should have been given the scientific name quebrachine, seeing that it was first isolated from the quebracho tree and first named in the scientific literature.
-However the later work on P. yohimbe was better known, so the newer name stuck.
+However, the later work on P. yohimbe was better known.